 Dec 15, 2022 | CHASENBOSCOLO

-In severe car collisions, high medical expenses and a totaled vehicle might exceed policy liability limits.
+High medical expenses and a totaled vehicle might exceed policy liability limits in severe car collisions.
 What happens when an insurance claim exceeds the policy’s limits depends on whether the collision occurred in an at-fault or no-fault state.

 Minimum Policy Limit Requirements

-In Maryland, all resident drivers must be insured by a vehicle insurance company that is licensed in Maryland.
+In Maryland, all resident drivers must be insured by a vehicle insurance company licensed in Maryland.
 The minimum liability coverage required in Maryland is:

 - $30,000 for bodily injury for one person